 Notes to the Editor

 Duff & Phelps and Kroll commissioned a survey of 917 marketing/brand managers working in fast moving consumer goods (FMCG) businesses across the UK, US, France, Germany, Ireland, Netherlands, Spain, Italy and the United Arab Emirates, to assess the current state of influencer marketing for FMCG brands and establish whether the COVID-19 pandemic had an impact on marketing spend.
 The research was conducted via an anonymous survey in June 2020.

-About Duff & Phelps
+About Duff & Phelps, A Kroll Business

 For further information